atikur-24/user-hub/README.md

 ### Wrote the code

-- Component base design and implemented re-useable component
+- Component based design and create to re-useable component
 - Used useState and useEffect hooks.
 - Used custom hook.
 - Used context api.